Digitalization demands a three-pronged approach

-According to Anderson MacGyver, digitization only makes sense when the envisioned changes are in line with the activities, opportunities and ambitions of the organization.
-“Simple but well-thought out models help companies and their directors to effectively navigate through all the digital possibilities,” says co-founder Gerard Wijers.
+According to Anderson MacGyver, digitization only makes sense when the envisioned changes are in line with the business activities, opportunities and ambitions of the organization.
+“Simple but well-thought out concepts and models help companies and their directors to effectively navigate through all the digital possibilities,” says co-founder Gerard Wijers.
 “That is what Anderson MacGyver does and how we stand out from the rest.
 This is how we make it easier for our customers to make the right choices.”

-Wijers cites the example of the Dutch firm Allinq which specializes in building and maintaining large telecom infrastructures.
+Wijers cites the example of the Dutch company Allinq which specializes in building and maintaining large telecom infrastructures.
 “The changing market required a thorough reassessment.
 To prepare Allinq for the future, we made a blueprint of the overall organization; its business, culture, management as well as the data and technology.
-Our goal: reliability and predictability towards the customers, a streamlined operation and a gradual digitization of products and services.”
+Allinq’s goal: reliability and predictability towards the customers, a streamlined operation and a gradual digitization of products and services.”

 “Having your data in order is a precondition for being successful in the modern world.”